 New students should attend the chemistry and biochemistry session during New Student Orientation, where they can meet with a faculty advisor and review their planned registration.
-Transfer or mid-year incoming students should meet with an advisor prior to the add/drop deadline of their first semester, which usually follows the first week of class.
+Transfer or mid-year incoming students should meet with an advisor prior to the add/drop deadline of their first semester, usually after the first week of class.

 The department recommends a review of progress and planned registration with a faculty advisor in the semester when 30, 60, and 90 hours are completed.
 However, academic advisement is available to all majors at any point in their academic career.
-Contact the department advisement office to schedule an appointment with a faculty advisor: in person C104 BNSN; by phone 801- 422-6269; by email suemort@chem.byu.edu
+Contact the department advisement office to schedule an appointment with a faculty advisor: in person C104 BNSN; by phone 801-422-6269; by email suemort@chem.byu.edu or coffice@chem. byu.edu